 - Sonographers (technicians) and doctors of all disciplines can apply for certification in TTE.

-For the first time, EACVI offers the possibility of taking the exam online.
-Here is everything you need to know in order to participate.
+Here is everything you need to know in order to take the exam.

 The exam is:

 - identical in content, format and on-screen experience to previous on-site exams delivered on tablets

 - taken on your own device (computer) and monitored by a human proctor online through ProctorU®

 You must verify that your computer meets the requirements before you register for the EACVI TTE exam.
 If this is not the case, you will not be able to take the exam.